Art Acevedo: Austin Police Department

+On January 23 Acevedo wrote on social media that he would no longer be taking the job, saying the new job had become a distraction.

 Houston Police Department

 In November 2016, Acevedo was hired as police chief for the Houston Police Department (HPD), filling a vacancy created by the retirement of Charles McClelland.
 Acevedo is the first person of Hispanic descent to lead the department.

 Shortly after the indictment of Michael Bennett for shoving a security guard at Super Bowl LI, Acevedo gave a press conference where he called Bennett "morally corrupt."
 Charges against Bennett were dropped in 2019.

-In January 2019, HPD officers conducted the Pecan Park raid, a no-knock raid that resulted in the deaths of two homeowners (Regina Nicholas and Dennis Tuttle) and injury of five officers.
+In January 2019, HPD officers conducted the Harding Street raid, a no-knock raid that resulted in the deaths of two homeowners (Regina Nicholas and Dennis Tuttle) and injury of five officers.
 The basis for the raid, that the couple were heroin dealers, later turned out to be false.
-Acevedo initially refused to release an audit of the Narcotics Division, which revealed widespread problems in the division.
+Acevedo initially refused to release an audit of the Narcotics Division, which had revealed widespread problems in the division.
 The scandal was described by Houston Chronicle reporters as "one of the worst to hit HPD in years."
 The veteran HPD officer, Gerald Goines, who led the raid based on false information, was initially praised by Acevedo for his courage despite a decades-long history of allegations of misconduct.
 In June 2020, Nicholas’ brother, John, penned a Houston Chronicle editorial titled, “What about Harding Street raid?
 Acevedo, Turner give soundbites on police brutality but stay silent about my sister’s death.”
+John Nicholas and Tuttle family sued the City of Houston the following year.
+In January 2024, Acevedo said he'd been served with a subpoena to testify in the federal lawsuit and that he was "looking forward to providing testimony".

 Acevedo received national attention for his public statements in support of meaningful reform in the wake of the murder of George Floyd, paired with significant criticisms for a lack of action locally to reduce police violence and increase transparency.
 In the six weeks leading up to George Floyd's murder, HPD officers shot and killed six people.
 Despite widespread calls from citizens and local politicians to release body-worn camera footage, Acevedo refused, prompting calls for stronger police oversight in Houston.

 During the COVID-19 pandemic, murders rose significantly in Houston, as in many other cities.
 A Houston Chronicle investigation and internal audit found that by 2019, HPD's rate of solving homicides lagged far behind those of many other major cities as well as the department's own clearance rates before Acevedo's tenure.

 Acevedo was a vocal critic of local bail reform efforts, claiming that misdemeanor bail reform was a factor in rising violent crime, a claim that was contested by local politicians and criminal justice experts.